Max Planck Research Groups - Announcement 2016/17

 The deadline for application is October 26, 2016.

-Since 1969 the Max-Planck-Gesellschaft has supported talented young scientists and researchers through its Max Planck Research Groups.
+The Max-Planck-Gesellschaft supports talented young scientists and researchers through its Max Planck Research Groups for more than fifty years now.
 More than 150 young scientists and researchers chosen in an international selection process have had the opportunity to lay the stepping stones for a successful career in science by assuming responsibility for research early on in their career.
 An overwhelming majority of Max Planck Research Group Leaders has very successfully proceeded to full professorships at German universities or abroad after their term, and a significant part also has been appointed as a Max Planck Director later on.

 The standard setting and contract conditions for Max Planck Research Groups are as follows: